-For budget travellers and the more frugal amongst us there is a very small section of shiny bronze line goodness you can stand on and pose for free.
-It’s behind a black iron gate just next to the enclosed area where the longer line is.
+For budget travellers and the more frugal amongst us, there is a very small section of shiny bronze line goodness you can stand on and pose for free.
+It’s behind a black iron gate just next to the enclosed area where the long line is.

-How Much Does it Cost to Visit the Official Greenwich Meridian Line?
+How Much Does it Cost to Visit the Greenwich Meridian Line?

 The pleasure of the bigger, more official Greenwich Meridian Line option comes at a price of £16.
 However, this cost is for the overall entry to The Royal Observatory’s historic Flamsteed House, Time Galleries, Meridian Line Courtyard and Meridian Building.

 Luckily the gating surrounding the larger Meridian Line has large spaces big enough to look through, stretch both arms in and take a photo.
 So, really, you get the best of both worlds, at no cost at all.

-What is the Prime Meridian and Why is it in London?
+What is Prime Meridian and Why is it in London?

-And so The Greenwich Meridian was chosen as the Prime Meridian of the World in 1884, decided by 41 people from 25 nations, and because by the late 19th century 72% of the world’s commerce depended on sea-charts which used Greenwich as the Prime Meridian, choosing this location would benefit a lot of people.
-As well as keeping Londoners, like me, amused with funny photo opportunities.
+Also, by the late 19th century 72% of the world’s commerce depended on sea-charts which used Greenwich as the Prime Meridian and therefore choosing this location would benefit a lot of people.

 Things to Know About Visiting the Greenwich Meridian Line in London